sarah1985/is210_lesson_11/README.rst

 #.
 Assign the zip as the key for the *instance attribute* named
     ``zip_codes``.
 For the value assign a dictionary object with the following keys: ``'city', 'state', 'latitude', 'longitude', 'country'``.

+#.
+Update the class constructor function to call this method at instatiation
+    of the object.

 Task 11: Create Method for Retrieving Cities
 --------------------------------------------